attilammagyar/js80p/README.md

 the timbre, mod wheel and aftertouch add wavefolding.
 The volume knob adjusts an LFO which controls filter resonance.

-<a id="preset-acid-lead-1"></a>
+<a id="preset-filter-sweep-1"></a>

-### Acid Lead 1
+### Filter Sweep 1

-Sawtooth wave based acid lead sound.
+Sawtooth wave with a velocity sensitive filter sweep.
 Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

-<a id="preset-acid-lead-2"></a>
+<a id="preset-filter-sweep-2"></a>

-### Acid Lead 2
+### Filter Sweep 2

-Square wave based acid lead sound.
+Square wave with a velocity sensitive filter sweep.
 Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

-<a id="preset-acid-lead-3"></a>
+<a id="preset-filter-sweep-3"></a>

-### Acid Lead 3
+### Filter Sweep 3

-Another sawtooth wave based acid lead sound.
+Another variation of the filter sweep sawtooth wave.
 Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

 <a id="preset-bells-1"></a>